Combat Sports for Expats in Brussels

 • Address: Chaussee de Haecht 1133, 1140 Evere

-• Access: 2-minute walk from Bordet Station
+• Access: around 2 minutes on foot from Bordet Station

 • Booking: suppia.be/davincifighting